TheWorldOfBacresia/quartz/content/notes/Kingdoms and Empires/Nablin.md

 An independent nation, Nablin is named after the first Duke, Forynth Nablin.
-Duke Nablin took in the towns and villages which resisted becoming members of the expanding borders of the [[Dirikian Empire]] and [[Kingdom of Berya]].
+Duke Nablin took in the towns and villages which resisted becoming members of the expanding borders of the [[notes/Kingdoms and Empires/Dirikian Empire]] and [[notes/Kingdoms and Empires/Kingdom of Berya]].

 ##### Faction Details